OmarEli92/Restaurant/README.md

 # 🍽️ Restaurant API 🌟
 Web API for restaurant order management.
-This API provides functionalities for user creation, authentication, order creation and order history retrieval that can be downloaded or sent by email in pdf format .
+This API provides functionalities for user creation, authentication, order creation, and order history retrieval that can be downloaded or sent by email in pdf format.
-A dump of the db is available int the main folder of this repository, the chosen db is SQLServer.
+A dump of the db is available inside the main folder of this repository, the chosen db is SQLServer.
 ## 💡 Usage
- Every end point can be tested through swagger at the url: https://localhost:7067/swagger/index.html or though a simple web UI at the url http://localhost:3000/
+ Every endpoint can be tested through swagger at the URL: https://localhost:7067/swagger/index.html or through a simple web UI at the URL http://localhost:3000/

  To use the UI you need nodeJS installed in your machine
 ## 🚀 Features

 ### 1.a Customer User Creation with email and password
-- This API allows the creation of a new customer user..
+- This API allows the creation of a new customer user.
 - Users can be registered by providing the following information:
   - Email 📧
   - First Name 📛